 The Health Professions Education in Rural Communities (HPERC) Community Apgar Project identifies and weighs

 factors important in health professions education.
-Presenters will address the development and initial use of
+Presenters addressed the development and initial use of the

-the HPERC Community Apgar Program, review the initial findings for Montana and North Dakota, and discuss with
+HPERC Community Apgar Program, reviewed the initial findings for Montana and North Dakota, and discussed with

 the attendees how the results can be utilized to strengthen education and workforce efforts for rural

 communities.
 Whether a rural community is new to having health professions learners or experienced in teaching,

 the HPERC questionnaire and process is designed to provide a community with a differential diagnosis of